moja-global/moja_global_docs/README.md

 If spelling errors are detected, codespell automatically corrects the spelling.
 It is required to execute `git add` to stage the changes made.

+The job `spell-check` in the Github Action named `pre-commit` is used to run the spell check on CI.
+A failed Github Action indicates the presence of spelling errors.
+The contributors should correct the spelling errors and commit the changes

 ## How to Get Involved?

 moja global welcomes a wide range of contributions as explained in the [Contributing guide](https://community.moja.global/community/contributing) and in the [About moja global page](https://community.moja.global/docs/about-moja-global).